hypnoseal/amateur-basic-exam-prep/README.md

 ### Markdown Rendering in Lesson Modal

-The LessonModal component now properly renders markdown content using Tailwind's Typography plugin.
-This ensures that lesson content with markdown formatting (headers, lists, etc.) is displayed correctly.
+The LessonModal component renders markdown content using Tailwind's Typography plugin.
+This ensures that lesson content with markdown formatting (headers, lists, etc.) displays correctly.

 To see these changes in action:
 1. Open a quiz question
 2. Click on the "Show Lesson" button
-3. The lesson content should now display with proper markdown formatting
+3. The lesson content displays with markdown formatting

 ## Dependencies